 We can prove the feasibility of novel parts and processes to make sure that they meet specification, with capabilities including non-destructive testing for welding process verification, dimensional metrology and surface integrity evaluation.
 We also deliver research in these areas to improve accuracy and optimise performance for challenging applications.
-Common project types include design for inspection and NDT process studies.
+Common project types include design for inspection, dimensional inspection process development, and NDT process studies.

 For more information, contact Dave Stoddart, Nuclear AMRC head of simulation & verification.